Why do bears forage the way they do?

 The project, Hopkins told me at his home in Lincolnville Beach, used huge amounts of information—genetics, isotopes, spatial data from GPS collars—all of it compiled to help answer a question: What are the factors that lead to an animal getting into conflict with people, especially when pursuing food left out by humans?

-In our conversation Hopkins mentioned that he’d run both at and way from bears—not something that experts recommend--and later he sent me an email clarifying that he didn’t want to give people misleading information about how to respond if they come across a bear in the wild.
+In our conversation, Hopkins mentioned that he’d run both at and away from bears—not something that experts recommend--and later he sent me an email clarifying that he didn’t want to give people misleading information about how to respond if they come across a bear in the wild.
 Since we live in Maine, not Manhattan, it’s advice worth heeding.
 Here’s what Hopkins had to say:

 "I want to clarify a few things about my reaction to bears when in close proximity.
 My position is that you can view bears at a safe distance but you should never approach or feed a bear.
 I’ve been in situations, as a bear researcher and bear trapper, that I’ve been too close.